sparkle-project/sparkle-project.github.io/documentation/upgrading/index.md

 Please see the additional setup on using XPC Services and using Sparkle in [sandboxed applications](/documentation/sandboxing).
 Note using the XPC Services are only required for sandboxed applications, which Sparkle 1.x didn't support.

 If you use package (pkg) based updates, please see [Package Updates](/documentation/package-updates) for migration notes.
-In particular, your appcast items may need to include an appropriate installation type to help Sparkle decide if authorization is needed ahead of time.
+In particular, your appcast items may need to include an appropriate installation type to help Sparkle decide if authorization is needed before starting the installer.

 See [Sparkle 2.x's APIs](/documentation/customization#sparkle-2x-apis-beta) for more information.

-## Upgrading from Sparkle 1.26 and older
+## Upgrading from Sparkle 1.25 and older

-Support for serving bare, or non-archived, flat packages (`*.pkg` or `*.mpkg`) has been added, but you should still use archived packages until majority of your users update.
+Support for serving bare, or non-archived, flat packages (`*.pkg` or `*.mpkg`) has been added in Sparkle 1.26, but you should still use archived packages until majority of your users update.
 Please see [Package Updates](/documentation/package-updates) for migration details.

 ## Upgrading from Sparkle 1.20 and older